-- (1) Purpose.
-This zone is designed to preserve lands best suited for agricultural use from encroachment of incompatible uses, and to preserve in agricultural use, land suited to eventual development in other uses pending proper timing for practical and economical provisions of utilities, major streets, schools and other facilities so that reasonably compact development will occur and the fiscal integrity of the city preserved.
-A change of zoning from AG to any other classification shall be in accordance with planning practices established by the commission. - (2) Principal permitted uses.

-- (a) Agriculture including the raising of field crops, horticulture, animal husbandry subject to rules and regulations of the state sanitarian including feedlots, poultry farms, and kennels. - (b) Ranch and farm dwellings pertaining to agricultural operations. - (c) Parks and recreation areas operated by the City of Weston. - (d) Riding academies. - (e) Country clubs as defined herein, when located on a lot of at least 25 acres. - (f) Recreational camps operated by public, charitable or religious organizations. - (g) Buildings and installations geographically necessary to operate a public utility, but not including general office, material yards or repair shops.
-Such facilities shall observe yard space rules, but shall not be required to provide the full lot size and lot width requirement. - (h) Railroad through or spur tracks, but no sidings or other terminal type facilities and no service repair or administrative facilities. - (i) Greenhouses. - (3) Permitted accessory uses. - (a) Living quarters for persons regularly employed on the premises; but not including labor camps or dwellings for transient labor. - (b) Guest houses, not rented or otherwise conducted as a business. - (c) Home occupations. - (d) Offices incidental to and necessary for conducting a permitted use. - (e) Private garages, stables and barns. - (f) Roadside stands not exceeding 400 square feet in floor area, for the sale of agricultural products grown on the premises. - (g) Nameplates and nonilluminated signs not to exceed 20 square feet in area identifying the premises, but not containing over 20 percent brand advertising. - (h) The keeping of not more than two roomers or boarders.

-- (i) Other accessory uses and buildings customarily appurtenant to a permitted use.
+- A. Purpose.
+This zone is designed to preserve lands best suited for agricultural use from encroachment of incompatible uses, and to preserve in agricultural use, land suited to eventual development in other uses pending proper timing for practical and economical provisions of utilities, major streets, schools and other facilities so that reasonably compact development will occur and the fiscal integrity of the City preserved.
+A change of zoning from AG to any other classification shall be in accordance with planning practices established by the commission. - B. Principal permitted uses. - 1.
+Agriculture including the raising of field crops, horticulture, animal husbandry subject to rules and regulations of the state sanitarian including feedlots, poultry farms, and kennels. - 2.
+Ranch and farm dwellings pertaining to agricultural operations. - 3.
+Parks and recreation areas operated by the City of Weston. - 4.
+Riding academies. - 5.
+Country clubs as defined herein, when located on a lot of at least 25 acres. - 6.
+Recreational camps operated by public, charitable or religious organizations. - 7.
+Buildings and installations geographically necessary to operate a public utility, but not including general office, material yards or repair shops.
+Such facilities shall observe yard space rules, but shall not be required to provide the full lot size and lot width requirement. - 8.
+Railroad through or spur tracks, but no sidings or other terminal type facilities and no service repair or administrative facilities. - 9.
+Greenhouses. - C. Permitted accessory uses. - Living quarters for persons regularly employed on the premises; but not including labor camps or dwellings for transient labor. - 2.
+Guest houses, not rented or otherwise conducted as a business. - 3.
+Home occupations. - 4.
+Offices incidental to and necessary for conducting a permitted use. - 5.
+Private garages, stables and barns. - 6.
+Roadside stands not exceeding 400 square feet in floor area, for the sale of agricultural products grown on the premises. - 7.
+Nameplates and non-illuminated signs not to exceed 20 square feet in area identifying the premises, but not containing over 20 percent brand advertising. - 8.
+The keeping of not more than two roomers or boarders. - 9.
+Other accessory uses and buildings customarily appurtenant to a permitted use.

-- (4) Specific Use Permits.

-- (a) Quarters for transient labor.

-- (b) Cemeteries, crematories, mausoleums, columbariums.

-- (c) Commercial mines, quarries and sand and gravel pits.

-- (d) Par-3 golf course.

-- (e) Public and quasi-public buildings and structures and uses of an administrative, educational, religious, cultural or public service type including colleges.
+- D. Specific Use Permits. - Quarters for transient labor. - 2.
+Cemeteries, crematories, mausoleums, columbariums. - 3.
+Commercial mines, quarries and sand and gravel pits. - 4.
+Par-3 golf course. - 5.
+Public and quasi-public buildings and structures and uses of an administrative, educational, religious, cultural or public service type including colleges. - E. Space limits as listed in Appendix B, Schedule of Space Limits. - F. Other provisions - 1.
+Off-street parking space shall be provided for all uses established in this zone. - 2.
+Only one building for living purposes shall be permitted on one zoning lot except as otherwise provided herein.

-- (5) Space limits.

-- (a) Minimum lot area: Ten acres.

-- (b) Minimum width of lot: 150 feet.

-- (c) Maximum height of building: 35 feet.

-- (d) Minimum front yard: 35 feet.

-- (e) Minimum rear yard: 35 feet.

-- (f) Minimum side yard: 20 feet.

-- (g) Minimum side yard at corner: 25 feet.

-- (6) Miscellaneous provisions.

-- (a) Off-street parking space shall be provided for all uses established in this zone.

-- (b) Only one building for living purposes shall be permitted on one zoning lot except as otherwise provided herein.